emotion-io/akeneo-coding-standard/README.md

 Create a pull request to `master` branch.
 The changes will be merged after they pass code review.

 If an issue should be closed once a pull request is merged, it can be done automatically using Github issue references.
-Add "Closes #{issue number}" to description.
+Add "Closes #{issue number}" to description ([example](https://github.com/digitronas/akeneo-coding-standard/pull/5)).
 References should not appear in pull request title or any of its commits.